 After you have submitted your application materials, our office will work with you to schedule an interview with an active duty Staff Judge Advocate (SJA) at a base near you.
 The SJA will write a recommendation memorandum based on your application materials and the interview.
 The SJA will submit the recommendation directly to our office.
 Our office will then provide your application materials and the SJA's recommendation to The Judge Advocate General for a decision on whether you will be permitted to join our Corps.

 Total Force Advisor to The Judge Advocate General

 The Judge Advocate Staff Officer Course (JASOC) is nine weeks long.
 All applicants who have not completed the full in-residence course are required to attend JASOC.
 It is located at Maxwell AFB, Montgomery, Alabama.
 The course is designed to provide you with a foundation in the principles and concepts of military law and Air Force legal procedures.
 JASOC teaches you how to be an Air Force judge advocate.

-You must attend both COT (if required) and JASOC within twelve months of your appointment.
-Although it is possible to attend COT and JASOC back-to-back, it is not likely.
-COT is held six times per year and JASOC is scheduled three times per year, generally beginning in February, July, and October.
-Most reservists attend COT and then attend JASOC several months later.
-The courses fill up quickly so it is sometimes difficult to attend COT immediately.
+You must attend both OTS (if required) and JASOC within 12 months of your appointment.
+Although it is possible to attend OTS and JASOC back-to-back, it is not likely.
+OTS is a 9-week class.
+JASOC is also a 9-week class scheduled three times per year, generally beginning in February, July, and October.
+Most reservists attend OTS and then attend JASOC several months later.
+The courses fill up quickly so it is sometimes difficult to attend OTS immediately.

-Needless to say, COT and JASOC are intended to train YOU, so the Air Force will not pay to transport/house your family with you at COT or JASOC.
+Needless to say, OTS and JASOC are intended to train YOU, so the Air Force will not pay to transport/house your family with you at OTS or JASOC.
 If you decide to bring them, you must bear all expenses.